Doggy Training

 Dog training & behaviour isn’t a regulated industry.
 We also still don’t have any laws regarding punitive & aversive methods and tools.
 So content using these methods is (sadly) readily available.
 Even if you don’t support this type of training it’s likely because you like dog training groups on Facebook the algorithm is likely to suggest these people/videos.
 Only last night Facebook suggested a post to me where it asked me to fill in a survey regarding the use of aversive tools.
 I dont follow any of these trainers online nor do I watch videos containing these methods as they upset me greatly.

-The term “balanced” trainer is also misleading as it has us believe that there is a positive connotation to this type of trainining-think balanced diet, balanced lifestyle-so it’s understandable that guardians are going to become confused.
+The term “balanced” trainer is also misleading as it has us believe that there is a positive connotation to this type of training-think balanced diet, balanced lifestyle-so it’s understandable that guardians are going to become confused.

 It’s also understandable that seeing someone have tens of thousands of followers across social media-well they must be good if they have that many followers, right?!